Skumarr53/Image-Caption-Generation-using-Fastai/readme.md

     1. We progressively increase our learning rate from lr_max/div_factor to lr_max and at the same time, we progressively decrease our momentum from mom_max to mom_min.
     2. We do the exact opposite: we progressively decrease our learning rate from lr_max to lr_max/div_factor and at the same time, we progressively increase our momentum from mom_min to mom_max.
     3. We further decrease our learning rate from lr_max/div_factor to lr_max/(div_factor x 100) and we keep momentum steady at mom_max.

-Training imp points:
-1. Note that there is considerable criticism of the BLEU score because it doesn't always correlate well with human judgment.
-The authors also report the METEOR scores for this reason, but I haven't implemented this metric.

-2. Instead of training word embedding layer from scratch a widely used *Glove* pre-trained word embedding was used for faster training and also a Language model trained on Wikipedia called *wiki-103* as a starting point for Decoder training.

 ### Callback Utilities: